Việt Nam pushes deeper tech, green cooperation with Italy

 Major Italian firms including Leonardo, Fincantieri and Piaggio have expanded their footprint in Việt Nam with support from leading Italian financial and insurance institutions such as SIMEST, SACE and ICE.

-He also highlighted Italy’s 500-million-euro commitment to Việt Nam under the Just Energy Transition Partnership (JETP), describing it as a catalyst for greater collaboration in renewable energy and high-tech industries.
+He also highlighted Italy's 500-million-EUR commitment to Việt Nam under the Just Energy Transition Partnership (JETP), describing it as a catalyst for greater collaboration in renewable energy and high-tech industries.

 The Vietnamese Embassy in Rome stands ready to support Italian businesses in translating cooperation opportunities into concrete projects, particularly ahead of a planned visit to Việt Nam by a delegation of Italian enterprises and experts this November, Ambassador Phương Anh said.